 Perfect pictures.
 No one has perfect pictures, perfect smiles all the time.
 However, with filters, it is harder to work out if they are real or not.
 You need to keep an eye out for pictures that look too good, too professional, as they could be stock images, also if they cant create a new picture/selfie ‘on the fly, that is a big indicator.

 3. They sound like superman!

 Catfishers are good at telling stories.
-They are con-artists after all!
-They spend their waking hours telling stories that you can believe, and be impressed by.
-Its only when your hooked on their hero story or sob story, will they start reeling you in to their actual reason for speaking to you.
+They are con artists after all!
+They spend their waking hours telling stories that you can believe and be impressed by.
+It’s only when you are hooked on their hero story or sob story, will they start reeling you into their actual reason for speaking to you.
 If they sound too good to be true, they are usually fake!

 4. I love you..can I have some money?

 Catfish generally want someone out of you, typically money, or to steal your identity.
 They don’t want to spend too long doing this, as it’s a business to them.
 If they profess their love without actually meeting you, you need to consider the fact they are either a little strange, or you will soon find yourself being reeled in for a scam.

 Typically, catfishers will attempt to build a friendship quickly by researching you online, checking what usernames and online profiles they can see, and then marrying up their interests with yours.
 A little after declaring their love, they will suffer a tragic situation that requires money.
 Keep an eye out.

 5. Cant spell, or gets the basic if / but / you / I mixed up?